“Where’s your catch?"

 So it is Jade who stalks among these mortals, watching them drink their cheap beer out of red cups, listening to the roar of the engines in cars she doesn’t know a thing about, and cheering on her favorites as they go.

 Support: The track stinks of motor oil and machismo.
 Men, a disproportionate of them white for this city, gallivant and drunkenly screech at each other over who grabbed whose girl’s ass first or whose engine can shit out more exhaust in a shorter stretch.
 The air is slick with grease, sleaze, and greed.
 A vampire like Jade should fit right in.

 It belongs to a boy pretending to be a man.
 He’s tall enough to be the real thing, though.
 The stubble adds to the effect, too.
 So do the bruises on his knuckles, the cigarette hanging from his lips, the leather and denim and chains he’s wrapped up in like a leather daddy’s Christmas present.

 But those eyes give him away.
-Boy’s eyes, blue as the sky and wide with lust and unearned confidence.
+Boy’s eyes, that shift between blue and green and hazel.
+Eyes wide with lust and unearned confidence.
 Eyes so like her cousin’s, but for the color.

 “I thought my heart was going fast a few minutes ago,” says the boy-man.
 “But you’re makin’ me rethink what a race should feel like.”